Highest Quality – Low Cost – Superior Functionality

 But what about security?

-When the analyser and remote access cloud server communicate, Pi uses a ‘Pre-Shared Key’.
+When the analyser and remote access server communicate, Pi uses a ‘Pre-Shared Key’.
 This creates a secure connection between the server and analyser.
 The key acts as a password and without it the analyser will not respond.
 The key is randomly generated in every analyser making it unique to each, and if required the key can be re-generated from the analyser.
 The analyser can also be connected directly to a Virtual Private Network (VPN) which blocks unwanted traffic and connections automatically and will only transfer information between the analyser and server.

 How does user access work?